haddocking/haddocking.github.io/education/molmod/simulation.md

     Extract and plot the interaction energies (Coul & LJ) between the peptide and the solvent.
 </a>
 <a class="prompt prompt-question">
     Do they converge?
-What would do you expect?
+What would you expect?
 </a>

 ### Calculation of the minimum distance between periodic images